stuber/instructions/kraken2_database.md

 ## Bracken steps

 "library" directory with genomes used to build Kraken2 database must be present at kraken2 database location.
-Read assuming 500 base chemistry.
+Read length of 240 assuming 500 base chemistry.

 Build:
 ```bash